petervanrijt/lyumjevsummary/index.md

 ## 5.8 BOLUS_PARTLY_UAM <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
 Online, users are reporting that a body probably will adjust in bolussing Lyumjev.
 Reports suggest it will take somewhere between 1 – 2 months.

 When bolussing is painful, you could learn to what extend you can handle a bolus amount.
-This tip is copied from <a href="https://www.diabettech.com/faster-insulin/lyumjev-part-4-persistence-is-king/" target="_blank">https://www.diabettech.com/faster-insulin/lyumjev-part-4-persistence-is-king/</a>: "_I've also changed the way that I use the insulin, manually bolussing only small amounts and relying on SMB for everything else.
+This suggestion is copied from <a href="https://www.diabettech.com/faster-insulin/lyumjev-part-4-persistence-is-king/" target="_blank">https://www.diabettech.com/faster-insulin/lyumjev-part-4-persistence-is-king/</a>: "_I've also changed the way that I use the insulin, manually bolussing only small amounts and relying on SMB for everything else.
 That's a little different to what I was doing in my first week of use where I was taking larger doses._".

 <a name="5-9BOLUS_FULL_UAM"></a>

 ## 5.9 BOLUS_FULL_UAM <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
 Online, users are reporting that a body probably will adjust in bolussing Lyumjev.
 Reports suggest it will take somewhere between 1 – 2 months.

-This tip is mentioned in <a href="#2-lowering-the-mental-burden">chapter 2 'Lowering the mental burden'</a> of this document.
-The tips are for advanced users, have a steep learning curve, and need severe perseverance of patients.
-You will need to invest time and, (hopefully) you will gain a life without bolussing because of using SMB and UAM only.
+This suggestion is mentioned in <a href="#2-lowering-the-mental-burden">chapter 2, 'Lowering the mental burden'</a> of this document.
+Chapter 2 is for advanced users, has a steep learning curve for all do-it-yourself users, and you probably need some severe perseverance.
+You will need to invest time, but (hopefully) you will gain a life without bolussing because of using SMB and UAM only.

 <a name="5-10BASAL_CIRCADIAN"></a>

 ## 5.10 BASAL_CIRCADIAN <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
 When you encounter the problem of finding the proper (basal rate, I/C, ISF) settings, which is crucial in using BOLUS_FULL_UAM, you could consider discussing the use of a circadian profile.
-Online I read a number of users getting good results with these settings.
+Online I read several users getting good results with these settings.
 See <a href="https://www.facebook.com/groups/AndroidAPSUsers/permalink/2869638923257505" target="_blank">https://www.facebook.com/groups/AndroidAPSUsers/permalink/2869638923257505</a>.
 To search the proper I/C and ISF settings for this model, on Facebook two documents are published by Bernd Herpichböhm:
 + <a href="https://www.facebook.com/groups/AndroidAPSUsers/permalink/2927820974105967/" target="_blank">How to determine the IC factor (carb ratio)</a>
 + <a href="https://www.facebook.com/groups/AndroidAPSUsers/permalink/2927820624106002/" target="_blank">How to determine ISF</a>